Victory Housing Trust Community Fund

-The Fund is open to charities, voluntary and community groups, parish and town councils and other not for profit organisations, working in the Victory Housing Trust’s area of operation which includes the North Norfolk District Council area as well as certain parishes in Broadland and West Norfolk (see map below).
+The Fund is open to charities, voluntary and community groups, parish and town councils and other not for profit organisations, working in the Victory Housing Trust’s area of operation which mainly focused on the North Norfolk District Council area as well as certain parishes elsewhere in Norfolk (see map below).

 Click on map to enlarge

 Please read the following before applying: Preference is given to projects involving, or having the potential to benefit tenants of Victory Housing Trust therefore please ensure that your application makes it clear how the project might benefit Victory tenants, their families and the communities where they live.